 The United Methodist Church is the second largest Protestant denomination in the United States, and a world-wide denomination who – through active engagement locally and globally – believes and practices open hearts, open minds and open doors.
 Our founder, John Wesley, emphasized the principle of putting faith into action.
 This principle continues to be an important cornerstone of our United Methodist faith today.
 We believe that each of us are called to make disciples of Jesus Christ for the transformation of the world.
 The symbol of the United Methodist, known as the “Cross & Flame” emblem represents our relationship with God through Christ (the cross) and the power of the Holy Spirit (the flame).
 The tongues of the flame represent the merging of the Methodist Church and the Evangelical United Brethren Church in 1968, which formed the United Methodist Church.

-Visit the UMC website here to learn more about:
+Visit the United Methodist Church website here to learn more about:

 – How United Methodists serve locally and globally

-– The basics of our UMC faith, our mission statement, and social principles &
+– The basics of our faith, our mission statement, and social principles